 Another possible factor to consider is child abuse.
-If Brenda were an abused child, perhaps she would belong in the traumatized category of school shooter.
-At her second parole hearing, 22 years after the attack, Brenda claimed that her father committed incest with her and beat her with his hands.32 Her statements at this hearing need to be carefully considered.
-Though it is possible that she kept the incest a secret for 22 years, it is also possible that having failed to obtain parole at her previous hearing, she was willing to say anything she thought would help get her out of jail.
+If Brenda were an abused child, perhaps she would belong in the traumatized category of school shooters.
+At her second parole hearing, twenty-two years after the attack, Brenda claimed that her father committed incest with her and beat her with his hands.
+Her statements at this hearing need to be carefully considered.
+Though it is possible that she kept the incest a secret for twenty-two years, it is also possible that, having failed to obtain parole at her previous hearing, she was willing to say anything that she thought would get her out of jail.
 The claim that she was traumatized is questionable.